Goa cops raid pharmacy, seize cannabis-based products | www.lokmattimes.com

 Goa cops raid pharmacy, seize cannabis-based products

-Panaji, May 11 The North Goa district police in Goa on Wednesday seized cannabis-based gummies, digestive power and ...
+Panaji, May 11 Cannabis-based gummies, digestive power and 'churan', valued at Rs 2.23 lakh, was seized from an ...

-Panaji, May 11 The North Goa district police in Goa on Wednesday seized cannabis-based gummies, digestive power and 'churan' worth Rs 2.23 lakh from an allegedly illegal pharmacy.
+Panaji, May 11 Cannabis-based gummies, digestive power and 'churan', valued at Rs 2.23 lakh, was seized from an allegedly illegal pharmacy in Goa's North Goa district, police said.

 "Police visited the said store and found various products containing cannabis being displayed for sale.
-Upon enquiring about the permissions or licences required for selling cannabis based products in a store in Goa, the staff was unable to provide any documents," Saxena said.
+Upon enquiring about the permissions or licences required for selling cannabis-based products in a store in Goa, the staff was unable to provide any documents," he said.

+Saxena also said that the outlet was functioning as a fake Ayurvedic store, adding that the supply chain of the cannabis products was also being traced by the police.

-"Accordingly, as no permission was found for selling the cannabis-based medicines and products in Goa from any authority, the police seized all the products weighing approximately 7 kgs.
-Total worth Rs 2.23 lakh," Saxena also said.
+"Accordingly, as no permission was found for selling the cannabis-based medicines and products in Goa from any authority, the police seized all the products weighing approximately 7 kg.
+Total worth Rs 2.23 lakh," he added.

 This is the first such police raid on a pharmacy selling cannabis-based products in the state, which is also infamous as a narco-tourism destination.